MintMCP

 Selecting the right MCP gateway for enterprise AI deployments requires evaluating deployment speed, security posture, governance capabilities, and integration ecosystems.
 As organizations accelerate AI agent adoption, the infrastructure supporting these deployments becomes critical to both productivity and compliance.

 MintMCP Gateway is designed to help teams turn local MCP servers into governed, production-ready infrastructure with authentication, monitoring, and audit controls.
-RunLayer focuses on MCP security governance and shadow AI discovery, while Obot provides an open-source option for teams that want to manage infrastructure themselves.
+Runlayer focuses on MCP security governance and shadow AI discovery, while Obot provides an open-source option for teams that want to manage infrastructure themselves.

 This comparison examines all three platforms to help engineering leaders determine which approach aligns with their enterprise requirements.